Optimization-based hologram design for fine optical tweezer arrays and extension of super-resolution criteria: Results

-When the spot spacing of the target pattern is less than two pixels, the spots in the numerically reproduced images begin to merge for the RSS-designed CGHs, whereas the results of FOI-designed ones maintain clear separation.
-However, in the experimental reproduction, even the images from FOI-designed CGHs cannot maintain spot separation for target spot spacing of less than 1.8~pixels.
+To investigate the properties of the proposed method, the reproduced images of RSS- and FOI-designed CGHs were compared for target patterns of $5 \times 5$ square spot arrays.
+Figures~\ref{fig:rep_images}(a) and (b) respectively show numerically reproduced images of the RSS- and FOI-designed CGHs for target patterns with spot spacings of 1.6, 1.8, 2.1, and 2.5~pixels.
+When the spot spacing of the target pattern becomes less than 2.1~pixels, the spots in the numerically reproduced images begin to merge for the RSS-designed CGHs, whereas the results of FOI-designed ones maintain clear separation.
+However, even in the numerical reproduction, the spot separation breaks down in the reproduced images of the FOI-designed CGHs for target spot spacing of less than 1.8~pixels.

-Although adaptive adjustment of hologram patterns is frequently incorporated into CGH designs to enhance the image quality of holographic outputs \cite{Matsumoto2012, Poland2014}, the current results were obtained without any post-modification.
-In our experiments, a $5 \times 5$ square spot array was selected as the target pattern to minimise the computational load, which increases with the number of spots, and to verify the principles of the proposed method.

-The mean spot spacing is 0.952(1)~{\textmu}m for Fig.~\ref{fig:system}\textbf{d}, which cannot be attained by any other existing hologram design methods under similar optical conditions.
-Actually, reproduced patterns on the focal plane was observed by super-resolution optical pattern measurement \cite{tomitaICAP2022, tomita2024} with the consequence that the spot spacing was estimated as less than 1~{\textmu}m using 852 nm trapping beam with a high-NA objective (NA=0.75 in design).
-Preliminary experiments on fluorescence image observation also confirmed trapping of atoms on the focal plane.
-These results will be reported elsewhere in the future.

-\leavevmode\\ \textbf{Spot uniformity and light utilisation efficiency. } Considering the scope of this study, the evaluation of the reproduced images should be based on the characteristic properties of light-spot arrays.
-One might assume that the FOI itself serves as a measure of the quality of the reproduced images.
-However, FOI primarily reflects the total correspondence between the output and target patterns.
-Therefore, we investigated the properties of the reproduced images in terms of the uniformity of the light spot array and light utilisation efficiency.

-The spot uniformity and utilisation efficiency of the images reproduced using FOI- and RSS-designed CGHs are presented in Table~\ref{tab:var_eff}.
-The results reveal that the FOI method exhibits small variations in spot power but demonstrates low light utilisation efficiency, despite employing phase-only modulation.
-In contrast, the RSS results display the opposite behaviour.
-Uniformity was suppressed in both numerical and experimental results, whereas the numerical and experimental values of light utilisation efficiency were similar.
-Thus, the FOI method can generate high-quality spot arrays in terms of uniformity and stability, although at the expense of efficiency.

-\leavevmode\\ \textbf{Relation between spacing and separation of spot array.} FOI-designed holograms can generate high-quality spot arrays with extremely narrow spacing.
-To evaluate the behaviour of spot arrays within the diffraction-limit regions, the focal patterns calculated under a high-NA [= 0.75 (air)] condition are displayed in Fig.~\ref{fig:inversePV}.
-Note that all numerical results in Fig.~\ref{fig:inversePV} were calculated using vector Debye formulas \cite{Richards1959, Boivin1965, Youngworth2000, PhysRevLett.99.073901, PhysRevA.79.033830}, as the focal patterns of coherent light are affected by the vector nature of the light amplitude under NA conditions greater than 0.70.
-The Airy disk pattern calculated assuming circularly polarised light is illustrated in Figure~\ref{fig:inversePV}\textbf{a}.